2000 Syrian presidential election

 A presidential referendum was held in Syria on 10 July 2000, following the death of President Hafez al-Assad.
 The candidate chosen by the parliament was his son, Bashar al-Assad, with voters then asked to approve or reject his candidacy.
 A reported 99.7% of voters voted in favour, with a turnout of 95%.

 Background

 After the death of President Hafez al-Assad on 10 June parliament voted to amend the constitution to lower the minimum age for presidential candidates from 40 to 34, Bashar al-Assad's age at the time.

+Results

+The election was not free nor fair with opposition figures stating that the real purpose was to crush any opposition.